Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 The role

-At Helsing, data lies at the core of our AI capabilities and we put huge emphasis on acquiring real world records to validate our algorithms.
-You will be responsible for leading, streamlining and automating the data acquisition and labelling process for the development of our AI methods.
-This will enable you to learn how advanced AI algorithms are trained and deployed in real life applications.
-Over time you will become a recognised expert at Helsing on how to collect and annotate data most useful for our products and grow your career by working closely with our AI researchers and software engineers.
+Data lies at the core of Helsing's AI capabilities.
+You will lead, streamline and automate the data acquisition and labelling process for the development of our AI methods, enabling you to learn how advanced AI algorithms are trained and deployed in real life applications.
+Over time you will become a recognised expert on collecting and annotating data most useful for our products and will collaborate closely with AI researchers and software engineers.

 • You will assess, scope, and prioritise requests for data from other teams at Helsing.